WASHINGTON

 No two trips ever seem to be the same.
 Specific locations I suggest visiting are the gum wall (alley decorated with chewed gum stuck on the brick walls) and the very first Starbucks.

-West Seattle, specifically Alkai Point, is an area of Seattle we haven’t spent much time.
+West Seattle, specifically Alki Point, is an area of Seattle we have only recently spent any time.
 Yet every time we visit we comment that we should come here more.
 The beach is inviting, there are multiple water activities (including renting kayaks), and a 4 mile long walking/bike path.
 Plus the real draw is the spectacular view of the Seattle skyline.

-One of our favorite places to enjoy a sunny day in Seattle is at the Hiram Chittenden Locks in Ballard.
+NOTABLE DESTINATIONS & STOPS: One of our favorite places to enjoy a sunny day in Seattle is at the Hiram Chittenden Locks located in Ballard.
 The Locks connect Lake Washington with Shilshore Bay and the Puget Sound; sailboats, yachts, and fishing boats of all sizes travel through here 24/7.

 Renting kayaks or canoes on Lake Washington is a great way to spend an adventurous Saturday.
 Boats travel through the Montlake Cut, the views of the homes and mountains on the lake are spectacular, and you feel like you can look directly into Husky Stadium.